Mohamed-Amine-Dogui/django-web-project/README.md

 ## Getting Started

+### Existing Django Apps

+Check out existing Django apps at [Django Packages](https://djangopackages.org/categories/apps/) to discover and integrate additional functionality into your project.

 ### Create an application in Django (appone)

 To create the "appone" application in your Django project, run the following command: